Information for Solar Installers

 Common installations issues to watch out for:

 1. Private Installation Voltage Rise Compliance - Private installation voltage rise compliance is an important aspect for the ongoing operation of inverters.
-The installer should calculate the theoretical voltage rise in accordance with instructions in the NSW service and installation rules.
+The installer should calculate the theoretical voltage rise in accordance with instructions in the NSW service and installation rules and AS/NZS4777.1 which now allows for either the rated current of the inverter, or the limit of generation, or the export limit, or any combination of these to be used.
 If voltage rise compliance is not met, your installation cabling may need to be upgraded.

 3. Location of Battery Energy Storage Systems (BESS) - Please refer to AS/NZS 5139:2019 for appropriate consideration and preparation for BESS locations.